poseidon-framework/poseidon-schema/README.md

 - V 1.0.0: Creation of the package
 ```

-The structure with `- V X.X.X:` at the beginning of each line is not mandatory, but should be followed for reasons of interoperability.
+The structure with `- V X.X.X:` at the beginning of each line is not mandatory, but SHOULD be followed for reasons of interoperability.

 ### The `.ssf` file

 The `.ssf` file is another tab-separated text file with a header line.
 It stores sequencing source data, so metainformation about the raw sequencing data behind the genotypes in a Poseidon package.
 The primary entities in this table are sequencing entities, typically corresponding to DNA libraries or even multiple runs/lanes of the same library.

 - The predefined columns are specified here: [ssf_columns.tsv](https://github.com/poseidon-framework/poseidon-schema/blob/master/ssf_columns.tsv)
-- All columns of this schema are optional, so a `.ssf` can have all of these core variables, only a subset of them, or even none.
-It should have a `poseidon_IDs` column, though, to link the sequencing entities to the Poseidon package.
+- All columns of this schema are optional, so a `.ssf` CAN have all of these core variables, only a subset of them, or even none.
+It SHOULD have a `poseidon_IDs` column, though, to link the sequencing entities to the Poseidon package.
 - The link to the individuals listed in the `.janno`-file (and therefore to the entire Poseidon package) is made through a many-to-many foreign-key relationship between the .janno column `Poseidon_ID` and the .ssf column `poseidon_IDs`.
 That means each entry in the .janno file can be linked to many rows in the .ssf file and vice versa.
-- As in the `.janno` file arbitrary columns not defined here can be added as long as their column names do not clash with the defined ones.
+- As in the `.janno` file arbitrary columns not defined here CAN be added to the `.ssf` file as long as their column names do not clash with the defined ones.
 - The order of columns and rows is irrelevant.
 - If information is unknown or a variable does not apply, then the respective cell(s) can be filled with the NULL value `n/a` or simply an empty string.
 - Multiple predefined columns of the `.ssf` file are list columns that can hold multiple values (either strings or numerics) separated by `;`.
-- The decimal separator for all floating point numbers is `.`.
+- The decimal separator for all floating point numbers MUST be `.`.